hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 +/* Applicable only to tokens of type NON_FUNGIBLE_UNIQUE.
 Gets info on NFTs N through M on the list of NFTs associated with a given NON_FUNGIBLE_UNIQUE Token.
 + * Example: If there are 10 NFTs issued, having start=0 and end=5 will query for the first 5 NFTs.
 Querying +all 10 NFTs will require start=0 and end=10
 + */
-+message GetTokenNftInfoQuery {
++message TokenGetNftInfosQuery {
 +    QueryHeader header = 1; // Standard info sent from client to node, including the signed payment, and what kind of response is requested (cost, state proof, both, or neither).
 +    TokenID tokenID = 2; // The ID of the token for which information is requested
 +    int64 start = 3; // Specifies the start index (inclusive) of the range of NFTs to query for.
 Value must be in the range [0; ownedNFTs-1]
 +    int64 end = 4; // Specifies the end index (exclusive) of the range of NFTs to query for.
 Value must be in the range (start; ownedNFTs]
 +}
 +
-+message GetTokenNftInfoResponse {
++message TokenGetNftInfosResponse {
 +    ResponseHeader header = 1; // Standard response from node to client, including the requested fields: cost, or state proof, or both, or neither
 +    TokenID tokenID = 2; // The Token with type NON_FUNGIBLE that this record is for
-+    repeated NftInfo nfts = 3; // List of NFTs associated to the specified token +}
++    repeated TokenNftInfo nfts = 3; // List of NFTs associated to the specified token +}
 ```

-### GetAccountNftInfo
+### TokenGetAccountNftInfo
-The following messages must be added in order to support the new `GetAccountNftInfo` rpc call added to `HTS`.
+The following messages must be added in order to support the new `TokenGetAccountNftInfo` rpc call added to `HTS`.

 Global dynamic variable must be added in the node configuring the maximum value of `maxQueryRange`.
 Requests must meet the following requirement: `end-start<=maxQueryRange`